ataiva-software/kontainers/docs/testing/verification-report.md

 #### Frontend Testing

-✅ **Verified**: Frontend testing implementation follows the documented approach:
+VERIFIED: **Verified**: Frontend testing implementation follows the documented approach:
 - React Testing Library is used for component testing
 - The `renderWithProviders` utility wraps components with necessary providers
 - User interactions are tested using documented methods